Yangon, Bagan, Mandalay, Inle Lake

 Photo ops everywhere

 I will be helping everyone understand the best ways to capture this amazing country and work with each person individually on their photography.
-My guide is very knowledgeable and one of the best in India and I pretty much have everything nailed down perfect for 2025.
+My guide is also a great photographer and he knows just what I like to capture all over this very special country.

-I have been to this stunning country many times and it is always incredibly special to be in this one of a kind culture.
+I have been to this stunning country many times since 2001 and it is always incredibly special to be in this one of a kind buddhist culture.
 Every place you are in is a pretty much sensory overload!

 If you think you want to come, please email me asap as I am sure there will be a waiting list soon.
-This is going to be another one of the most photogenic workshops I have ever run as India has no match anywhere on earth for photo opportunities!
-To see more images of India on my site here, click on this link.
+I know this is going to be another non stop rare photogenic workshops as the photo opportunities are going to be insane!
+To see more images of Burma on my site here, click on this link.

 WHAT TO EXPECT